sos-berlin/scheduler-cli-powershell/README.md

 The JobScheduler Command Line Interface is used for the following areas of operation:

-* work as a replacement for command scripts
+* work as a replacement for existing command scripts:
     * JobScheduler start script `.\bin\jobscheduler.cmd`:
         * provide operations for installing and removing the JobScheduler Windows service
         * starting and stopping JobScheduler instances including active and passive clusters